-Flowfield Analysis The performance characteristics shown in Figures 11 & 12 can be further explained when examining the two flow fields of the clean and iced airfoils as depicted in Figure 14.
-The results from Figure 14 compare the clean and iced airfoils and display the velocity magnitude with spatially uniform streamlines at the minimum, median and maximum angles of attack.
-It shows the severity the ice structure has on the flow field as it induces large amounts of flow separation causing dynamic stall.
+The results from Fig. 6b show the severity the glaze double-horn ice structure displayed in Fig. 4b has on the flow field as it induces large amounts of flow separation causing dynamic stall.
 A stagnation point is present at the centre location of the two horns and as the flow moves downstream it is shown to accelerate around the horns.
-At the minimum angle of attack its shows that aft of the lower horn there is a strong vortex produced generating an area of chaotic flow.
-As the airfoils angle of attack increases the strength of the vortex aft of the lower horn decreases and the vortex aft of the upper horn strengthens.
-When the airfoil reaches the maximum angle of attack it shows complete flow separation from the airfoils upper surface causing the dynamic stall shown in the lift coefficient in Figure 11.
-The fluctuations in the moment coefficient in Figure 12 may be explained by the strengthening and weakening of the two vortices just aft of the upper and lower horns until high angles of attack when the large scale vortex on the upper surface dominates causing dynamic stall.
-It must however be acknowledged that due to the significant mesh distortion from the horn ice structure the spatial convergence of the numerical solution may no longer be applicable.
-To achieve spatial convergence of iced numerical solutions would require prior knowledge of the ice structure which is currently inconceivable.
+At the minimum angle of attack, its shows that aft of the lower horn there is a strong vortex produced generating an area of chaotic flow.
+As the airfoils angle of attack increases the strength of the vortex aft of the lower horn decreases and the strength of the vortex aft of the upper horn increases.
+When the airfoil reaches the maximum angle of attack it shows complete flow separation from the airfoils upper surface causing the dynamic stall shown in the lift coefficient in Fig. 5c.
+The fluctuations in the moment coefficient in Fig. 5d may be explained by the strengthening and weakening of the two vortices just aft of the upper and lower horns until high angles of attack when the large scale vortex on the upper surface dominates causing dynamic stall.